 The lattice $\sigma_{coef}(R)$ inherits an extra multiplicative structure from $R$ and deserves a special terminology in the lattice-based cryptography literature: \begin{defn}An ideal lattice is a lattice $\mathcal{L}$ such that there exists a ring $R$, an ideal $I\subseteq R$, and an additive group monomorphism $\sigma: R\hookrightarrow\mathbb{R}^N$ such that $\mathcal{L}=\sigma(I)$. \end{defn}

 For a prime $q\geq 2$, if $\chi_R$ is a discrete Gaussian random variable with values in $R$ (or, rather, in its image $\sigma_{coef}(R)\subseteq \mathbb{R}^N$ by the coefficient embedding) we can also reduce its outputs modulo $q$.
-This is hence a random variable with finite support and we refer to it as a discrete Gaussian variable modulo $q$, $\chi_{R_q}$.
+This is hence a random variable with finite support and we refer to it as a discrete Gaussian variable modulo $q$ and denote it by $\chi_{R_q}$.